sebinski/WineAnalysis_R/README.md

 # Wine Analysis in R

-A full analysis investigating the quality of 1600 different red wines
+A full analysis investigating the quality of 1600 different red wines.

 ### Data Source